nolimits4web/atropos/README.md

 ### Running demos:

 All demos located in `./playground` folder.
-There you will fine Core (HTML, JS), React, Vue, Svelte and Angular versions.
+There you will find Core (HTML, JS), React, Vue, Svelte and Angular versions.
 To open demo, run:

 - **Core**: `npm run core`